DarkMonkey98/config/README.md

-typing "exec prac" in console will set settings to practice mode "exec prac2" will finish practice settings that need to be typed after game is restared such as "god"
+typing "exec prac" in console will set settings to practice mode "exec prac2" will finish practice settings that need to be typed after game is restarted, such as "god"

 typing "exec boost" will let you control bots specifically to test boost/run boost spots